Integrity Master Key Systems

 A keyed alike key system is one where all locks operate using the same key.
 A common example often requested is for the one key to access your households screen door, main door lockset, deadlocks and all other door locks in the house plus including the padlocks to the side gate and shed.
 Another common example is for all window locks to be operated with a single key irrespective of the style of window.

-Registered Key System ; A registered key system is one in which there is a design registration covering part of the key system, usually the keys profile.
+Registered Key System; A registered key system is one in which there is a design registration covering part of the key system, usually the keys profile.
 Another form of a registered key system is one in which a registered patent covers part or all of the design of a system.
 A system with a patent is generally of higher quality than its counterparts.
-A registered system provides control to the owner by restricting the availability to all keys to only those nominated to order keys.
-This could be a multi level arrangement where certain personnel within an organisation are permitted to order only specific keys within a system, or higher level keys may require more than one person to authorise additional keys.
+A registered system provides control to the owner by restricting the availability of all keys to only those nominated to order keys.
+This could be a multi-level arrangement where certain personnel within an organisation are permitted to order only specific keys within a system, or higher level keys may require more than one person to authorise additional keys.
+In all these cases, the originating business of the key system would register the system to the owner of the hardware and keep detailed records of all associated hardware, keys and the personnel authorised to order additional keys.

 Tip: For key control always choose a patented or registered design key system.